Skip to main content

 • Iterative denoising process that generates data by reversing a gradual noise addition

-• state-of-the-art image quality, slower inference than GANs
+• state-of-the-art image quality and increasingly competitive on tabular data, slower inference than GANs

 More in Generative AI